OwnStak/ownstak-proxy/README.md

 # Preview/Next release
 Every commit to the opened PR will trigger a preview/next release build.
 The release version is in the format of `{version}-next-{timestamp}-{commit}`.
 For example, `1.0.0-next-1744196863-97afab`.
-You can find the actual release next version in the CI logs.
+You can find the actual released next version in the CI logs.